dhruv-codez/evrc-verifier/README.md

    - **Proof** :heavy_check_mark:: Check the existence and validity of the "proof" field.
      - Validate the fields within the proof.
      - Verify the support for the current proof type ("MerkleProof2019").
-   - **DisplayHtml (Optional)** :heavy_check_mark:: Check the existence of the "displayHtml" field.
    - **IssuanceDate** :heavy_check_mark:: Check the existence of the "issuanceDate" field.

 2. **Checksum Match (Hash Comparison)** :arrows_clockwise:: Compare hashes to ensure the integrity of the credential.
    - **Note**: For the first version, only "MerkleProof2019" is supported.
    - Decode "proofValue" and extract signature details.

-     - There are two algorithms to decode the "proofValue":
+      - We use **MerkleProof2019** algorithm to decode the "proofValue" and extract the signature details.
-       - First, using **MerkleProof2019** algorithm.
 This will be used for the previously issued credentials.
-       - Second using **Advanced Encryption Standard(AES)** algorithm.
-This will be used for the new credentials.
+      - We use **ED25519** algorithm to decode the "proofValue" and extract the signature details.
+This will be used for the newly issued credentials.
-         - Below is the details for decoding the data for AES algorithm:
-           - **AES_128_IV** and **AES_128_KEY** will be used to decode the **proofValue**.
-You can find this data in the **proof** field.
-           - You'll have to pass the AES encryption KEY and IV parsed into the UTF-8 format to ensure it's in the correct encoding for decryption.
-           - The decryption mode used for encryption is Cipher Block Chaining (CBC), which is a common mode for AES encryption.

    - Validate the existence of the "anchors" keyword with valid data.
    - Ensure that the following key fields exist in your credentials: